open-quantum-safe/liboqs-dotnet/README.md

 #### Linux/macOS

-1. Follow the instructions in [liboqs REAMDE.md](https://github.com/open-quantum-safe/liboqs#linuxmacos) to build a dynamic/shared library.
+1. Follow the instructions in [liboqs REAMDE.md](https://github.com/open-quantum-safe/liboqs#linuxmacos) to build a shared library.
 2. Goto liboqs-dotnet root directory and create "x64" folder ("arm" folder is optional if you wish to support arm architecture):

         mkdir x64